Uses of Python

 Great class for the absolute beginner (like me).
 It was clear and concise and I appreciate that you are able to run a simple game at the end of the course.
 Thank you!

-Are Guided Projects available on desktop and mobile?
+Are Guided Tutorials available on desktop and mobile?

-Because your workspace contains a cloud desktop that is sized for a laptop or desktop computer, Guided Projects are not available on your mobile device.
+Because your workspace contains a cloud desktop that is sized for a laptop or desktop computer, Guided Tutorials are not available on your mobile device.

-Can I download the work from my Guided Project after I complete it?
+Can I download the work from my Guided Tutorial after I complete it?

-You can download and keep any of your created files from the Guided Project.
+You can download and keep any of your created files from the Guided Tutorial.
 To do so, you can use the “File Browser” feature while you are accessing your cloud desktop.

 What is the refund policy?